dmsc/fastbasic/manual.md

 [^1]: `GRAPHICS 0` and `GRAPHICS 8`
 offer two colors, where the "on" pixels may be a different shade
-(luminence) of the background color's hue, but cannot have its own hue.
+(luminance) of the background color's hue, but cannot have its own hue.
 (Television color artifacting effects can be utilized to simulate two